14 people are interested

 Do you enjoy working with teens ages 13-18 and want to further you skills in group work?
 This opportunity provides a chance to give back to the some of the most vulnerable children and their families in Atlanta.
 Project GRANDD families are grandparents raising their grandchildren with special needs.
 The biological parents are unable to care for the children due to a variety of reasons including death, illness, substance addiction, incarceration, etc.

 The Teen Support Group Facilitator is responsible for facilitating a monthly support group for elementary-aged children who are being raised by their grandparents.
 The Children’s Group Facilitator is responsible for the development and maintenance of the group and ensures that the group meets and maintains the ISDD's standards of quality.
-Time commitment is 2 hours per month on the fourth Tuesday.
-Group will be held at the Metropolitan Library Branch in SW Atlanta.
+Time commitment is 2 hours per month on the third Tuesday.
+Group is held at the Metropolitan Library Branch in SW Atlanta.

 The Teen Group Facilitator will: